devopvoid/webrtc-java/docs/tools/audio/audio-player.md

 # Audio Player

-The AudioPlayer is a small helper that plays audio using a selected output device by pulling frames from your implementation of AudioSource.
-It manages a native AudioDeviceModule internally and provides idempotent start/stop.
+The AudioPlayer is a small helper that plays audio using a selected output device by pulling frames from your implementation of `AudioSource`.
+It manages a native `AudioDeviceModule` internally and provides idempotent start/stop.

 API: `dev.onvoid.webrtc.media.audio.AudioPlayer`